Is it necessary to be accepted by a faculty member in his or her lab?

 Is there funding for international students?

-Yes, international students accepted into our program may also be offered full funding.
+Yes, international M.S. and Ph.D. students accepted into our program may also be offered full funding.
 Some funding sources, however, may only be used for U.S. citizens and permanent residents.

 Do I need to take the Graduate Record Exams (GREs)?

-All PhD, MS and MPS applicants must take the GREs.
+All applicants must take the GREs with the exception of Cornell undergraduates who are applying to the MEng program.
 This test is the only standard metric we have for comparing all applicants.
-The required minimum GRE scores are: Analytical 3, Quantitative 154, and Verbal 140.
+The required minimum GRE scores are: Verbal 140, Quantitative 154, Analytical 3.
 GRE subject tests are not required.
-MEng applicants who received their undergraduate degree at Cornell do not have to take the GREs.
-All other MEng applicant must take the GREs.

 Do I need to take the Test of English as a Foreign Language (TOEFL)?